Though publishing ins’t, and shouldn’t be, the primary measure of artistic worth, it goes a long way toward affirming one’s status as a writer.

 B: No reply at all.
 I got a few of those too.

 J: When you finally made your choice to go with Heather Jackson, what factored into your decision?

 B: I wanted an agent with editorial experience, who had vision for my book, believed in my story, and could help me make it the best it could possibly be.
 That’s my idea of a dream agent.
 Heather had spent a few decades at the editor’s desk and has created many bestselling books.
 When I first spoke with her, she expanding my thinking and gave me concrete ways to develop my story.
 She is also a genuine human being, honest and kind in her approach, and brilliant.
 A dream.

 J: If you could offer a new writer any advice about this process of searching for an agent, what would it be?

 B: Make certain you have taken your story aa far as you can and that you have polished your manuscript.
 Then get a subscription to Publisher’s Marketplace and research the heck out of agents that you believe might be interested in your story.
 Get to know the list and the background of the agents and make sure your work fits with their list or their philosophy.
 When you query, let them know specifically why you have chosen them.
 Then start collecting rejections, and maybe climb a mountain or two.
 That’s what I did anyway.

-A huge thanks to Becky for her time and for sharing here!
-No doubt we’ll be reading much more about her journey and her forthcoming memoir.
+Huge thanks to Becky for her time and for sharing.
+No doubt we’ll be reading more about her journey.